-The National Football League is celebrating the Golden Anniversary of it’s biggest event this Sunday, February 7th, as Cam Newton and the Carolina Panthers take on Peyton Manning’s Denver Broncos in Super Bowl 50 at Levi’s Stadium in Santa Clara, California.
+The National Football League is celebrating the 55th Anniversary of its biggest event on February 7th as Patrick “GOAT IN WAITING” Mahomes and the Kansas City Chiefs take on Tom “GOAT” Brady’s Denver Broncos in Super Bowl 55 at Raymond James Stadium in Tampa Bay, Fla.

-Leading up to the big game, The Shadow League will continue to share some of our most memorable reflections from the event that has become much bigger than football, morphing into an essential piece of the tapestry that defines who we are as an American society.
+Over the next few days, The Shadow League will be sharing some of our most memorable reflections from the game that has become much bigger than football, especially during these COVID-19 pandemic-ridden times, morphing into an essential piece of the tapestry that defines who we are as an American society.

 1996 was a special season for the Packers’ nonpareil return specialist Desmond Howard.
 He set an NFL record with 875 punt return yards, which far outdistanced the previous mark of 692 which was set by the Miami Dolphins’ Fulton Walker in 1985.